Abdox86/BareMetal_STM32F10xx/README.md

-        The C required startup sequence is followed to the rules of C compiler , and it's only a memory Layout that we need to sketch up to make the C compiled files (object files) compatible with the assembly compiled files (object files), here's a link to know more about Memory Layout :https://www.geeksforgeeks.org/memory-layout-of-c-program/ .
-At the end of this section we branch to the main function in the C file the we will create , or use the already one.
+        The C required startup sequence is followed to the rules of C compiler , and it's only a memory Layout that we need to sketch up to make the C compiled files (object files) compatible with the assembly compiled files (object files), here's a link to know more about Memory Layout in C :https://www.geeksforgeeks.org/memory-layout-of-c-program/ .
+At the end of this section we branch to the main function in the C file the we will create , or use the already exsiting one.

               /*branch to main function*/
                b   main

-        The question here How we can create the memory sketch? .
+        The question now How we can create the memory sketch? .
 Well for that we use the linker file STM32F10xx_LNKR.ld .
         * (To know more about the linker scripts please head to /docs folder , or run a google search there's a lot suites covering it !!).

         At this point we create (or use) the main.c file to write the main function .
         * (BLINK(); function is for test , you can delete it if you wish so).

         After that to link everythink we need just run these commands :